Data can also be exchanged dynamically with other systems that use XML. For example, Office, Oracle, Lotus Notes, browsers, HTTP servers, etc.

 expat distribution.

-setenv LD_LIBRARY_PATH ${LIBXML}:${LIBEXPAT}/lib
+setenv LD_LIBRARY_PATH ${LIBXML}:${LIBEXPAT}/libor, in bash

 export LD_LIBRARY_PATH=${LIBXML}:${LIBEXPAT}/lib